 Irazu Volcano, sitting at 3,432 meters (11,259 feet) is a volcano with several craters.
 Visitors can go into the national park to see the crater lake.

-Arenal, Poas and Turrialba are other popular volcanoes to visit and their national parks are open to the public.
+Arenal, Poas and Turrialba are other popular active volcanoes to visit and their national parks are open to the public.
 Thanks to Costa Rica’s position along the equator, visiting a volcano is a must in Costa Rica!

 Lake Arenal is the biggest lake in Costa Rica and it is man made